compilerla/compiler.la/_posts/2024-03-11-transportation-round-up.md

 ## <img src="/assets/team_members/shelby-miller.png" class="align-center w-25" alt="Watercolor illustration of Shelby Miller"> Shelby

-*Remember when we said public transportation can sometimes be frustrating–yeah.
+*Remember when we said public transportation can occasionally be frustrating–yeah.
 Transit fails are also worth reminiscing on.*

 In July, I got on the wrong bus multiple times in LA, and once ended up in maybe Chinatown?
 I gave up and called a Lyft.
 I also,